IshanaRaina/sql-labs/core-sql/section-2.md

 ORDER BY C.LAST_NAME ASC, C.FIRST_NAME ASC;
 ```

-**Exercise 10** :computer:
+**Exercise 11** :computer:
-1. List the states where the average salary is greater than $100,000.
+1. Access the **API** database :arrow_forward: List the states where the average salary is greater than $100,000.
 Also list the average salary amount.

+Access the **HR** database :arrow_forward:

+2. How many people were hired on each date?
+List only those dates where 2 or more people were hired.
+3. Which managers have employees who average greater than 10,000 in salary?
+List the names of the managers along with the average salary of their employees.

 <details><summary>Solution 1:</summary>